Sonnet 450

 Sonnet 443

-I feel your form beneath my body pressed
+I feel your form beneath my body pressed,

-Dusk shadowed wreath of perfume ‘round your head;
+Dusk shadowed wreath of perfume ‘round your head.

-Then moaning softly as in pained delight
+Then moaning gently as in pained delight

-Your lithe form tenses taut by fervor drawn
+Your lithe form tenses taut, by fervor drawn

-And arches up each sinew tensioned tight,
+And arches up, each sinew tensioned tight—

-Relaxing swiftly then of rapture worn;
+Relaxing slowly, then by rapture worn;

 Now melting softly into scented dreams…